Help Us Ban Compound 1080

 Cans of Compound 1080 poison

-May 2019 - We are pleased to announce that the federal bill we've been working on for a nationwide ban on two deadly and indiscriminate poisons used for wildlife control--Compound 1080 and the sodium cyanide used in M-44s--was reintroduced in the U.S. House of Representatives by Congressman Peter DeFazio (D-Oregon) on May 2, 2019.
-The new bill is called the "Chemical Poisons Reduction Act of 2019," H.R.
+A federal bill we worked on for a nationwide ban on two deadly and indiscriminate poisons used for wildlife control--Compound 1080 and the sodium cyanide used in M-44s--was reintroduced in the U.S. House of Representatives by Congressman Peter DeFazio (D-Oregon) on May 2, 2019.
+The bill was called the "Chemical Poisons Reduction Act of 2019," H.R.
 2471, aka "Canyon's Law," in honor of former M-44 victim (and now activist) Canyon Mansfield of Pocatello, Idaho.

-This bipartisan legislation, co-introduced with Rep. Matt Gaetz (R-Florida), is gaining significant cosponsorship, as it is common-sense, tax-saving, and nonpartisan.
-It should be supported without resistance as an essential public safety measure by all elected officials.
+This bipartisan legislation, co-introduced with Rep. Matt Gaetz (R-Florida), gained significant cosponsorship, as it was common-sense, tax-saving, nonpartisan legislation that should be supported without resistance as an essential public safety measure by all elected officials.

 Pets are at great risk of exposure